GWCustom/bfabric-web-apps-docs/_sources/important_components.md.txt

 # Important Components

 This section introduces the most important components when working with the `bfabric_web_apps` library.
-It begins by explaining the **authentication and token handling** process, which is the foundation for securely linking users, datasets, and applications.
-Next, it covers the **key dictionaries** that are extracted from the token, such as `app_data`, `entity_data`, and `token_data`.
-Finally, it presents an important out-of-the-box UI component: the **Charge Switch**, which enables users to manage cost attribution within their B-Fabric workflows.
+It begins by explaining the **authentication and token handling** process.
+Next, it covers the information that is extracted from the token, such as `app_data`, `entity_data`, and `token_data`.
+Finally, it presents an important out-of-the-box UI component: the Charge Switch, which enables users to manage cost attribution within their B-Fabric workflows.

 ---

 ## Authentication & Token Handling

-The B-Fabric authentication system ensures secure access to web applications and links each session to a specific dataset and user identity.
-This process enables personalized behavior and access control for each user.
+The B-Fabric authentication system ensures secure access to web applications and links each session to specific data, users and entities.

 ![Authentication Token Flow](_images/Authentication_Token_Flow.png)